rust-lang/rfcs/text/0000-stmtize-looping-forms.md

 to encourage the compiler developers to continue thinking of the looping forms as expressions, even if the stable language only exposes them as statements.
-If we remove support for parsing them as expressions, then it will be harder to readd it later.)
+If we remove support for parsing them as expressions, then it will be harder to re-add it later.)

 ## Examples